This memory was added on: January 1, 2009

 I got one for my 7th birthday in November 1966:

 I don't remember all the details about it or what happened to it, but I know it worked well, and I learned from it.
 How did the needle reset when you opened the lid?
 I thought it was a rather clever arrangement, how gravity made it slide back to the starting position.

+My favorite phonograph I own today?
+The 1907 Columbia Graphophone.
 It actually has a lot in common with the Close N Play, namely the way the sound is reproduced through mechanical means.
 It uses a wind up spring motor instead of the 3 D-cells that the Close N Play uses.

 Huggy Bear (Angel-In-Training)